 He was still full of himself when I pulled up, and by the time we got back to the barns his breathing was normal.
 Within 10 minutes of being back in his stall, his temp was regular and he was happy to suck down a bucket of water and start munching his hay.

 He had the next 2 days off, and he showed zero signs of being anything but perfectly fine.
-And when I got back on after 48 hours, P showed me exactly why he should never get a full 48 hours off.

 So.
 The horse is pretty fit.